 does not require authentication to connect to it.
 Note that by default,

-only applications that run in the same host as the Denodo server can connect to this interface.
+only applications that run in the same host as the Solution Manager can connect to this interface.

 That is because the value of the property